wavefrontHQ/docs/pages/doc/wavefront_spring_boot_faq.md

 1. Upgrade your application to use Spring Boot 3.
 For details, see the [Spring Boot 3.0 Migration Guide](https://github.com/spring-projects/spring-boot/wiki/Spring-Boot-3.0-Migration-Guide).
 1. If the application uses Spring Cloud Sleuth, see the [Spring Cloud Sleuth 3.1 Migration Guide](https://github.com/micrometer-metrics/tracing/wiki/Spring-Cloud-Sleuth-3.1-Migration-Guide) to migrate from Spring Boot 2 to Spring Boot 3.
 1. Update the Wavefront for Spring Boot dependencies for your existing project.
-For more details, see [how to configure an existing Spring Boot application](wavefront_springboot3.html#step-1-initialize-and-configure-your-project) and select the **Initialize an Existing Project** tab.
+For more details, see [how to configure an existing Spring Boot application](wavefront_springboot3.html#step-1-initialize-and-configure-your-project) and click the **Initialize an Existing Project** tab.

-## What Is The Difference Between The Wavefront for Spring Boot Freemium Cluster and a Wavefront Trial?
+## What Is the Difference Between The Wavefront for Spring Boot Freemium Cluster and a Wavefront Trial?

 * **Wavefront for Spring Boot Freemium cluster** <br/>The freemium cluster supports limited data ingestion throughput with 5-day retention and no SLA guarantees.
 It allows developers to try out Wavefront without having to sign up or provide an email address.
 Freemium accounts that are inactive for 3 days are automatically deleted.